-Jenny Lake RenewalSummer 2017 is the fourth of five major construction season of the Jenny Lake Renewal Project—a $19 million renewal effort at Jenny Lake.
-During summer 2017, visitors continue to enjoy the results of the project on the west side of Jenny Lake, including a new viewing area at Hidden Falls and many reconstructed trails.
-Visitors are also beginning to see the results of the construction on the east side of the lake, including a trail leading from the Jenny Lake Visitor Center to the lakeshore and spectacular new viewpoints.
+Jenny Lake RenewalSummer 2018 is the last of five major construction seasons of the Jenny Lake Renewal Project—a $19 million renewal effort at Jenny Lake.
+During summer 2018, visitors continue to enjoy the results of the project on the west side of Jenny Lake, including a new viewing area at Hidden Falls and many reconstructed trails.
+Visitors are also beginning to see the results of the construction on the east side of the lake, including a new paved trail leading from the Jenny Lake Visitor Center to the lakeshore and spectacular new viewpoints.
 Interpretive exhibits and new benches will be installed along this trail during the summer season.

 What to Expect

 Check at a visitor center for up-to-date information as closures and detours are always changing.
 Visitors can enjoy the newly completed Hidden Falls viewing area and continue 0.3 miles uphill to the scenic Lower Inspiration Point.
 At this point, the trail will dead-end as crews work to create a more sustainable traditional Inspiration Point viewing area.
 If hikers wish to access Cascade Canyon, they will need to use the horse trail bypass.

 Restrooms –vault toilets and/or portable toilets will be available during construction.
 No flush toilets will be available.